Dennis E. Taylor

-Early life, family and education
+Early life and career

-Dennis Taylor was born in Coquitlam, British Columbia, Canada.

-Career
+Taylor is from the Greater Vancouver area.
+He attended British Columbia Institute of Technology but never completed a degree.
+He was a computer programmer for most of his career, having taught himself to program in his early twenties using a Tandy TRS-80.
+He spent most of his career working in corporate IT departments, including at Insurance Corporation of British Columbia.

+Writing career
-While working as a computer programmer, Taylor self-published his first novel and began working with an agent to try to publish his second novel, We Are Legion (We Are Bob).
-Taylor had difficulty finding a publishing house to accept his work.
-Eventually, he published it through his agent's in-house publishing arm.

-An audiobook rights deal with Audible was reached, however.
-After its release, We Are Legion gained significant popularity on the service and was awarded Best Science Fiction Audiobook of the Year.
+Taylor self-published his first novel, Outland, in 2015, and began working with an agent to try to publish his second novel, We Are Legion (We Are Bob).
+Taylor's agent struggled to find a publisher for the book but received an audiobook deal offer from Audible.
+The unabridged audiobook version of We Are Legion, read by Ray Porter, was a major success and was named Audible's 2016 Best Science Fiction Audiobook of the Year.

-After the success of We Are Legion (We Are Bob), Taylor expanded the Bobiverse series with sequels like For We Are Many and All These Worlds.
+After the success of We Are Legion (We Are Bob), Taylor expanded the Bobiverse series with sequels For We Are Many and All These Worlds.
 The books delved into themes such as artificial intelligence, space exploration, and the future of humanity, all while maintaining a lighthearted and often humorous tone.
 In September 2020, Taylor released his sixth novel Heaven's River, the fourth book in the Bobiverse series.
+Book five, Not Till We Are Lost, followed in September 2024.
+The sixth book, The Infinite Extent, was released as an audiobook in September 2026, with text editions to follow in January.

 Taylor's 2018 novel The Singularity Trap as well as his 2020 novel Heaven's River debuted on The New York Times Bestseller List for Fiction Audiobooks.